|

 affectionately dedicated to my too-early-departed friend Dennis McGann, a

-hugely talented designer, communicator, and artist
+hugely talented designer, communicator, and artist who, among many

-important things, inadvertently turned me on to bagged mortar.
+other important things, inadvertently turned me on to bagged mortar.
 Dennis

 respected and cultivated craft in all his doings and equality in all his

 dealings with people.
-He was a fine person who is sorely missed.
+He was a fine person, who is sorely missed.

 No comments: